okbillybunnyface/ginglescc-wiki/dnd/ulpha/rules/the-calendar.md

 354
 383
 354
-384
+385
 354
 354
 354
 384
 354
-383
+384
 354
 384
 354
 354
 354

  The year 3789 is a 385-day year, as the first day of the year fell directly on the Vernal Equinox.
-Months are always either 29 or 30 days, alternating beginning with 29, except that on a 32nd year (such as this one), the first month is 30 days, creating two straight 30-day months at the beginning of the year.
+Months are always either 29 or 30 days, alternating beginning with 29, except that on certain long years (including this one), the first month is 30 days, creating two straight 30-day months at the beginning of the year.
 The thirteenth month alternates between 29 and 30 days.
 This year it will be 30 days.

 As a consequence of these fairly arcane practices, the first day of the month always has a full moon in the sky either the night before or the night after.